dam-przyb/aiweeklypicks/.ai/prd.md

 - Third-party analytics tooling.

 Assumptions and open items
-- 30-day gating may return post-MVP; currently disabled.
+- 30-day gating is enabled post-MVP: guests are limited to reports older than 30 days and cannot access the picks table.
 - Idempotency: checksum stored when provided; strict duplicate prevention via report_id uniqueness.
 Dry-run preview deferred.
 - Corporate actions: values are not adjusted for splits/dividends; disclaimer clarifies this for MVP.
 - Filename-to-week mapping: filename date must align with report_week and published_at in UTC; mismatch causes rejection.